jheiser81/Obsidian-Repo/Vault/Python/Python Basics.md

 '''This is a multi-line comment.
 It can span multiple lines and is typically used to create docstrings, which are used to provide detailed explanations of functions, classes, and modules in Python.'''
 ```

+### Print Command
+In Python, the "print" command is used to output to the